All Nippon Airways Flight 61: Incident

 At 12:09 P.M.
-JST, crew members managed to subdue Nishizawa, and co-pilot Koga got back into the cockpit, telling the air traffic controllers, "It's an emergency.
+JST, crew members managed to subdue Nishizawa.
+Off-duty pilot Junji Yamauchi, who was aboard the flight, took control of the aircraft, and co-pilot Koga got back into the cockpit, telling the air traffic controllers, "It's an emergency.
 The captain was stabbed.
 Prepare an ambulance."
 The plane made an emergency landing at Haneda Airport at 12:14 P.M. and Nishizawa was immediately arrested.
 A doctor confirmed the death of Nagashima, of Yokohama, shortly after the plane landed.
 Nishizawa was charged with murder.

 Security exploit

 Nishizawa had smuggled the knife aboard the aircraft by exploiting multiple security flaws at Haneda.
 He had discovered that it was possible to access the departure gates from the luggage claim area without going through security checks.
 He first checked-in for a JAL round-trip flight from Tokyo to Osaka with the knife in his checked baggage while also checking in for Flight 61; upon return to Tokyo he retrieved his baggage (with the knife) from the Osaka flight, and carried the knife (and the bag) aboard Flight 61 as carry-on luggage.

 He had originally planned to carry out the hijacking one day earlier, on July 22.
 He had told his parents and psychiatrist that he was traveling alone to Hokkaido, but his parents had discovered his bags containing multiple airline tickets and the knife, causing him to delay his plans for one day.
 Nishizawa had booked tickets on multiple departing flights: in addition to Flight 61 for New Chitose, he had tickets for ANA Flight 083 for Naha which left ten minutes earlier than Flight 61, and Flight 851 for Hakodate.

 Nishizawa had discovered the security flaw a month before the hijacking, and after confirming it on a round-trip flight to Kumamoto, sent letters to the Ministry of Transport, All Nippon Airways, and other agencies, in addition to major newspapers, notifying them of it.
 Additionally, he requested employment by the airport as a security guard.
 The airport made one telephone call in response, but no further action was taken until after the hijacking, when procedures were revised comprehensively throughout Japan's airports, eliminating the security flaw.

 After the incident, the Japanese Transport Ministry ordered more strict checks with hand-carried baggage brought through security checkpoints before boarding any aircraft.